dapriett/sample-push-plugin/README.md

 		tns platform add android

-- Add google play services, as GCM is part of it.
+- Add Google Play Services, as GCM is part of it.
 It's present in the android-sdk.
-Add it like this:
+Add it like this (NOTE: your path may be different, it depends on the installation path of the Android SDK):

 		tns library add android C:\Users\your_user_name\AppData\Local\Android\android-sdk\extras\google\google_play_services\libproject\google-play-services_lib\libs